dfparker2002/osgi-service-monitor/README.md

 }
 ```

-Registration of (0-to-many) NotificationDeliveryAgents is also automatic, requiring an implementation of:
+Registration of (0-to-many) `NotificationDeliveryAgent`s is also automatic, requiring an implementation of:

 ```
 package com.citytechinc.monitoring.services;